Prevter/FloxelUI/README.md

 Library also comes with many utilities that make it easier to use WPF, such as a `RelayCommand` class that can be used to bind commands to buttons, and a `BaseViewModel` class that can be used to bind data to the UI.
 You can check full list of utilities in the [Features](#features) section.

 ## How do I use it?
 First, you'll need to reference the library in your project.
-You can do this by adding a nuget package to your project (currently, only local nuget package is available, check [releases](https://github.com/prevter/floxelui/releases) for more info).
+You can do this by adding the [Floxel nuget package](https://www.nuget.org/packages/Floxel/) to your project, or by building the project yourself and referencing the library.
 Then, you'll need to initialize the library.
 You can do this by adding a reference to the library in your `App.xaml` file.
 ```xml
 <Application x:Class="MyApp.App"